nuxeo/nuxeo-openshift/README.md

  * ~~Put env variables in resources definitions rather than in Dockerfile~~
  * ~~Add health and readiness checks~~
  * ~~Harmonize object labels~~
- * Idea: put part of nuxeo.conf in ConfigMap to make it more easily editable
+ * ~~Idea: put part of nuxeo.conf in ConfigMap to make it more easily editable~~
- * Provide a Dockerfile to allow studio project installation with Nuxeo Connect credentials.
+ * ~~Provide a way to allow studio project installation with Nuxeo Connect credentials.~~